Cosmo-Tech/cosmotech-api-typescript-client/docs/SolutionApi.md

-let organizationId: string; //the Organization identifier (default to undefined) let solutionId: string; //the Solution identifier (default to undefined) let solutionUpdateRequest: SolutionUpdateRequest; //The new Solution details.
-This endpoint can\'t be used to update security
+let organizationId: string; //the Organization identifier (default to undefined) let solutionId: string; //the Solution identifier (default to undefined) let solutionRole: SolutionRole; //This change the solution default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the solution.

-const { status, data } = await apiInstance.updateSolution(
+const { status, data } = await apiInstance.setSolutionDefaultSecurity(
     organizationId,
     solutionId,
-    solutionUpdateRequest
+    solutionRole
 );
 ```